Avhoss/quarkus-logging-company/README.md

     "workplaceName": "company3"</br>
 }
 </br></br> </br>
-You may try to update Company from the API: http://localhost:8080/company-access/company</a>
+You may try to update Company from the POST request API: http://localhost:8080/company-access/company</a>
 with payload such as
 </br> {</br>